 Quality of life

 With population, comes the question of quality of life.
 How are the world’s populations living today?
-Have technologies made life simpler, easier, convenient and comfortable?
+Have technologies made life simpler, easier, convenient, and comfortable?
 The argument swings both ways.
 To give you an example; the mobile phone has made life comfortable and convenient for conversation.
-However, improvisations on the mobile phone has also made people hook onto social media like never before.
+However, improvisations on the mobile phone have also made people hook onto social media like never before.
 This has reduced the value of their time like never before.

-Similarly, there are inventions that have made life more convenient and comfortable and their misuse have created problems.
+Similarly, there are inventions that have made life more convenient and comfortable and their misuse has created problems.
 Electricity has enabled light after sunset.
 It’s a fabulous invention.
 However, populations all over the world have taken undue advantage of this invention to eat and sleep at will.

 We created this mysterious thing called wealth.
 You own it but you cannot have it you see!
 You can’t eat it, you cannot feel it!
 We can only convince ourselves that we have so much wealth.
 It’s a kind of hypnosis.
 I personally know several people who work day and night to live in this hallucination.

 When I was a boy, Bangalore was less populated.
 I lived in a mansion.
 Well, every piece of land in our street had a mansion in those days.
 And, we all knew each other.
 We walked, talked, and did not boast of what we owned.
 All we did was play, connect, and help each other and life was simple.
 I could walk to any door, knock on it and ask for drinking water.
 People wouldn’t hesitate.
 Now, it’s all different.
 That time has passed.

 Life is simple when we live in a smaller community.
 We want less and have more to share.